Aventics Pneumobil Racing

 The course is taught through lectures explaining the basic principles and theory of chosen topics.
 Laboratory exercises are focused on practical topics presented on the example of pneumatic vehicle.

 Assesment methods and criteria linked to learning outcomes

-Course-unit credit is awarded on the following conditions: - active participation in the seminars, achievement of assigned tasks in laboratory exercises carried out on the vehicle.
+Course-unit credit is awarded on active participation in the seminars and achievement of assigned tasks carried out on the vehicle and in laboratory exercises.